junyi-db/Databricks_Agent_Workshop_FY27/labs/06-deploy-databricks-app/README.md

-# Lab 6 (optional) — Deploy the Co-Pilot as a Databricks App
+# Lab 6 (optional) — Deploy the Agent as a Databricks App

 **Time**: 10 minutes &nbsp;•&nbsp; **Pre-requisites**: [Lab 5](../05-multi-agent-supervisor/README.md) supervisor is **ONLINE** with a serving endpoint.